 If your kids have nothing to hide, then there shouldn’t be a problem.
 And if there is a problem, too bad.
 You’re the parent.
 You make the rules.
 You keep your kids safe.

-4. Sign up for an Internet Accountability Program
+4. Sign up for a Screen Accountability Program

 Of course, knowing your kids’ log-in information will only help you if you know what sites they are logging into.
 It doesn’t prevent them from opening up new, secret accounts on the same social media sites or other ones.
 It doesn’t tell you what sort of things they are searching for online.
 It doesn’t tell you what websites they are looking at when no one is looking.

-If you have ANY reason to suspect that your children are getting into trouble when your back is turned, you may want to look into an Internet accountability program such as Covenant Eyes.
+If you have ANY reason to suspect that your children are getting into trouble when your back is turned, you may want to look into a Screen accountability program such as Covenant Eyes.

-Covenant Eyes is an Internet accountability software designed to help families keep each other accountable for their online behavior and to help start open and honest dialogue about what is happening online.
+Covenant Eyes is a screen accountability software designed to help families keep each other accountable for their online behavior and to help start open and honest dialogue about what is happening online.